Link-/pblog/public_speaking.md

 >
 > In a previous role, Bassem worked closely with some of the largest corporate customers and Fortune 500 companies as a trusted advisor.
 He helped these enterprises optimise their software development lifecycle and adopt DevOps best practices.
 >
-> Apart from his work at GitHub, Bassem is passionate about empowering the next generation of technologists.
-He was a founding member of SE Factory, a technical career accelerator that has become Lebanon’s leading training program for aspiring software engineers.
->
-> Bassem is also an active podcaster and content creator sharing his technical and career-related insights on major social media platforms.
+> Apart from his work at GitHub, Bassem is passionate about empowering the next generation of technologists, he is also a LinkedIn Top Voice, a course author, an active podcaster and content creator sharing his technical and career-related insights on major social media platforms.

 ### Profile pictures